intel/e2eAIOK/AIDK/TransferLearningKit/readme.md

     model = make_transferrable(model,adapter,distiller,...)
     if (not isinstance(model,TransferrableModel)) and (isinstance(train_dataset,ComposedDataset)):
-        raise RuntimeError("ComposedDataset can not be used in original model")
+        raise RuntimeError("ComposedDataset can not be used in original model") if (isinstance(model,TransferrableModel)) \
+            and model.transfer_strategy in (TransferStrategy.OnlyDistillationStrategy,TransferStrategy.DistillationAndAdaptionStrategy)\
+            and (not isinstance(train_dataset,ComposedDataset)):
+        raise RuntimeError("TransferrableModel with distillation strategy must use ComposedDataset")
     ```
 4. If we need to logging the training loss or training metrics, we suggest to distinguish the new model and the original model, because maybe we want to log more details about transfer learning:
   ```